Last modified: 2023-09-10 17:43

 Obtaining an XG daughterboard at a reasonable price was hard enough, but then my assumption that I would surely have a sound card in the drawer that would be good enough to use with it turned out to be false.

 All of my Sound Blasters had the hanging note bug.
 I tried it, and yes, the problem is real.
 It was bad.

 The standard fixed claims for 486 and newer PCs are shown in the table below.
-Additional IRQs may be claimed by USB controllers, network devices, video cards, and the tertiary IDE/SCSI controllers that appear on many sound cards.
+Additional IRQs may be claimed by USB controllers, network devices, video cards, and IDE/SCSI controllers.
 Additional DMAs may be claimed by SCSI controllers.